zeddmaxx/zeddmaxx.github.io/resume.md

 `2017-2018`
 __Data Engineer at RateGain, Noida.__
 - Built scalable and fault tolerant data APIs to power products and business services.
-- Developed & implemented data pipelines/workflows to enhance the performance of our existing product suite.
+- Developed & implemented data pipelines/workflows to enhance the performance of internal product suite.
 - Tuned & improved the core sentiment logic of the in-house analytic engine.
 - Used data mining techniques along with NLP & machine learning algorithms to create decision-based systems for clients.